google/WebFundamentals/src/content/en/updates/2017/01/nic56.md

 Last August, we announced that we’d be
 [moving to HTML5 By Default](//blog.google/products/chrome/flash-and-chrome/)
 to offer a safer, more power-efficient experience.
 This change disables Adobe Flash Player unless there’s a user indication that they want Flash content on specific sites, and eventually all websites will require the user’s permission to run Flash.

 In Chrome 56,
-[HTML5 By Default has been enabled for all users](//blog.chromium.org/2016/12/roll-out-plan-for-html5-by-default.html ), which means they will be prompted to run Flash on a site-by-site basis for sites that they have never visited before.
+[HTML5 By Default has been enabled for all users](//blog.chromium.org/2016/12/roll-out-plan-for-html5-by-default.html ), which means they will be prompted to run Flash on sites they've never visited.

 More details about
 [how and when users will be prompted](https://sites.google.com/a/chromium.org/dev/flash-roadmap#TOC-HTML5-By-Default-Target:-Chrome-55---Dec-2016-),